Skip to main content

 To perform live update, run the cocoindex update subcommand with -L option:

-python main.py cocoindex update -L
+cocoindex update main.py -L

 If there's at least one data source with change capture mechanism enabled, it will keep running until the aborted (e.g. by Ctrl-C).
 Otherwise, it falls back to the same behavior as one time update, and will finish after a one-time update is done.